-To determine whether you need to take placement testing please refer to the Mathematics Placement Testing and the English Placement Testing sites.
-The date and time of the exam is located on the orientation schedule.
-An Assessment hold will be put on your registration if you are required to take the exams and do not take it.
-You will need to provide a photo ID to take the exams.
+To determine whether you need to take placement testing, visit the Mathematics Placement Testing and the English Placement Testing websites.
+The date and time of the exam/s is in the orientation schedule.
+A registration hold will be put on your account if you fail to take a required exam.
+A photo ID is required.
+Earbuds or headphones are recommended.

 All students must send or bring the following immunizations/tests record to Health Services.
 A hold will be placed on your registration if you fail to present the reports or have TB testing done at Health services during orientation week.
 You will not be allowed to register for your second semester classes until you have provided Health services with complaint dates for TD and MMR.

 - Diptheria/Tetanus must have been done within the last 10 years

 - Measles, Mumps and Rubella must have been done at least one year after your date of birth

 - Tuberculosis.
 Students are required to bring results of mantoux testing, date of diagnosis and details of any treatment.